teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 # Cats Blender Plugin.

+The non official version of Cats Blender Plugin which is maintained by Yusarina, Cats is an tool designed to shorten steps needed to import and optimize models into VRChat.
+Compatible models are: MMD, XNALara, Mixamo, Source Engine, Unreal Engine, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more

 #### Warning, Cats has changed UI wise, please [click here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/wiki/Features) to see the new UI features.
 #### If your plugin is trying to update to a blender 4.0 version or is stuck in a update loop please ensure you using the latest version of the plugin for you blender version from the releases tab [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases).